flint-bot/flint/README.md

   .then(teams => console.log(JSON.stringify(teams, null, 2)));
 ```

-### Sending Messages Directly to Spark User in a 1:1 Direct Room
+### Sending Messages Directly to Webex Teams User in a 1:1 Direct Room

 _Note: This will likely be changing once conversation engine is added.._